-An entire page about me.
+An entire page about me

 Pronunciation guide: HA-vee.

-Things about me.
+Things about me

-The problem with creative self-investigation is that it comes with such stupid labels.
-Blah-self-help-personal-development-time-management-productivity-guru-blah.
-I admit, reluctantly, that we do stuff that kind of falls into some of those categories, except it’s lighthearted, curious and sparkly.
-Not preachy and not motivational.
-We are all equals here.
-No external sources of authority needed.
-We play and have fun.
+The problem with creative self-investigation is it comes with the worst labels.
+Blah-self-help-personal-development-time-management-productivity-blah.
+I reluctantly admit that we do stuff that kind of falls into some of those categories, except it’s not preachy or motivational.
+We do it in subversive and sparkly ways.